Answered By: Rick Kaeser

 First figure out if the article is available online or in print.

-Search the Journal/Magazine/Newspaper A-Z List using the title of the journal to determine if we have the journal and where you may find it.
+Search the Journals & Magazines List using the title of the journal to determine if we have the journal and where you may find it.

 If the article is available online, log into the database using your last name and Webster University 7-digit ID, or library barcode for Eden patrons.